-There are two ways to buy the PDF pattern.
-If you click the button above you can get it as an instant download on craftsy.com
+There are two ways to buy the PDF pattern as an instant download: from craftsy.com or my etsy shop.

 The SweetPod is a soft structured baby carrier to help you lug around a baby from 15-30 lbs on your front or back.
 I designed the SweetPod because I have a lot of kids and need to keep my youngest little chunk close and cuddled while I cook dinner, tromp through the creek, and go grocery shopping.
 I figured I could save money by making my own and also thought there must be other crafty, frugal moms out there that would like to do the same.
 The pattern is 2 PDF files with full size pattern pieces and a thoroughly illustrated instruction booklet.

 I absolutely love my carrier and couldn’t imagine life without it!
 It has a padded hip belt and shoulder straps, an internal panel to make moving baby from front to back super easy, and an invisible zipper pocket to stash the sleeping hood.
 If you’ve had a little sewing experience you can make yourself a top of the line carrier for a fraction of the cost of purchasing a commercially made one.

 Want to know what others are saying about the SweetPod?
 Jessica, RaeLyn and Shannon (who is a beginning seamstress) were my pattern testers, and now Meg has one too!
 See Vanessa’s here, Jodi’s here, and Liz’s here.

 - Some videos on how to wear one.

 - See what people think of the pattern.

 (if you find a favorite source, please let me know and I’ll add it here)

 - Outdoor Wilderness Fabrics, Inc: buckles, webbing, hip belt padding by the inch